elizabeth-millicanbxsy/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this means that striving to write clean, simple, and easily understandable code is a hallmark of a skilled programmer.
 Complexity often breeds bugs and maintenance nightmares.
 A well-designed system or function should be intuitive, concise, and able to solve the problem at hand effectively without unnecessary complexity.
 Remember, you're not just writing code for the computer to execute; you're writing it for other developers (including your future self) to read, understand, and maintain.
 So keep it simple and elegant.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account any potential obstacles or interruptions.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these tips, you will be able to better manage your workload and achieve your goals more effectively.